stevenlio88/Portfolio/content/blog/notes/index.md

 | Event Rarity            | The "signal" (fraud) is buried in the "noise" (normal transactions).                               | Low Power (if you use a simple random sample).                                | Use imbalanced data techniques (e.g. oversampling the rare class), or use a case-control study design to enrich the sample with the rare event.
 Look into [SMOTE](https://en.wikipedia.org/wiki/Synthetic_minority_oversampling_technique)  |
 | High Stakes (α) | A false positive (α, flagging a legitimate customer as fraudulent) is costly and damaging. | Need to decrease α (e.g. from 0.05 to 0.001), which decreases power. | Accept the lower power (higher β) to prioritize minimizing the Type I Error (False Alarm).
 This means some fraud will be missed (β) but most customers maybe happier. |

+### FDR vs. FPR

+- **False Discovery Rate (FDR)** controls the proportion of "discoveries" (rejected null hypotheses) that are actually false positives, crucial in multiple testing,
+    - Out of all my significant findings, what percentage are actually mistakes?

+- **False Positive Rate (FPR)** is the per-test probability of incorrectly flagging a true negative as positive, often set at a standard alpha level (e.g., 5%).
+    - What's the chance this single test is wrong if negative?

+ FDR is less strict than methods controlling the Family-Wise Error Rate (FWER, like Bonferroni), offering more power by accepting some false positives to find more true positives.

 ### Multiple Hypothesis Testing Adjustments